Assistance on Main Street

 Professional Services Assistance Program

-This program provides funding awards of up to $2,500 to support costs associated with professional services for necessary architecture, preservation, or other specialized professional services to support exterior improvements or other critical upgrades necessary to return currently vacant or underutilized commercial buildings to productive use.
+This program provides funding awards of up to $7,000 to support costs associated with professional services for necessary pre-development studies and planning for the preservation, restoration, or rehabilitation of historic resources of Main Street Maryland communities.
 This program is supported by the Maryland Department of Housing and Community Development.

-To learn more about the Professional Service Assistance Program, please attend one of the following programs:
+To learn more about the Professional Service Assistance Program or to ask questions about your application, please attend one of the upcoming Virtual Info Sessions.

 Preservation Training & Curriculum